-THE TEMPLE: A Paul Mitchell Partner School usually begins a new class about every seven to ten weeks, depending upon space availability.
-Please refer to the catalog section "Program Start Dates" or contact THE TEMPLE's Enrollment Team for exact starting dates.
+THE TEMPLE Annapolis: A Paul Mitchell Partner School usually begins a new class about every ten to twelve weeks, depending upon space availability.
+Please refer to the catalog section "Program Start Dates" or contact THE TEMPLE Annapolis' Enrollment Team for exact starting dates.

-Holidays & Closings - THE TEMPLE: A Paul Mitchell Partner School allows the following holidays off:
+Holidays & Closings - THE TEMPLE Annapolis: A Paul Mitchell Partner School allows the following holidays off:

 2016 2017

 New Years Day January 1 and 2 January 2

 Spring Break April 4 and 5 April 17 and 18

 Memorial Day May 30 May 29

-Independence Day July 4 and 5 July 4 and 5
+Independencé Day July 4 and 5 July 4 and 5

 Labor Day September 5 September 4

 Thanksgiving and day after November 24 and 25 November 23 and 24

-Christmas and Christmas Eve December 24, 26 and 31 December 25 and 26
+Christmas and Christmas Eve December 24 and 26 December 25 and 26

-THE TEMPLE also closes our doors on the first Tuesday of each month to train our team.
+THE TEMPLE Annapolis also closes our doors on the first Wednesday of each month to train our team.
 These closings are built into your contract end time and do not affect your attendance in any way.
-If THE TEMPLE must close on an unscheduled day do to unforeseen emergencies, we will update your contracts to reflect a new contract end date.
+If THE TEMPLE Annapolis must close on an unscheduled day do to unforeseen emergencies, we will update your contracts to reflect a new contract end date.
 Any other dates, including EXTENSIONS of the dates listed above, are at the discretion of the School Management Team and will be published well in advance for the Future Professional information and planning.